Tax Guide for Liquor Store Operators and Owners

 - Money pocketed by employees and covered up by not ringing up the sale or ringing it up at a lesser amount.

-- Merchandise stolen by employees, clean-up crews, or other persons with access to the store.
+- Merchandise stolen by employees, clean-up crews, or other people with store access.

-- Short deliveries or theft by delivery persons.
+- Short deliveries or theft by delivery people.

 - Shoplifting by customers.